 Not too long ago I asked a small Korean boy if he believed in ghosts.
 He readily assured me that he did because in his house there was a ghost—in the refrigerator.

 His mother had told him that if he opened the refrigerator without her permission the ghost would snatch him up.
-Even today, Korea remains—at least for this little boy—a land filled with ghosts demanding obedience.
+Even today, Korea remains—at least for this little boy—a land filled with ghosts demanding obedience and so the Korean ghost stories live on.